CASA Informational Meeting

 CASA is the only volunteer organization that empowers everyday citizens as appointed members of the court.
-In an overburdened social welfare system, abused and neglected children often slip through the cracks among hundreds of current cases.
-CASA volunteers change that.
-Appointed by judges, CASA volunteers typically handle just one case at a time and commit to staying on that case until the child is placed in a safe, permanent home.
+In an overburdened social welfare system, children who have experienced abuse and neglect often slip through the cracks among hundreds of current cases.
+CASA advocates change that.
+Appointed by judges, CASA advocates typically handle just one sibling group at a time and commit to staying on that case until the children are placed in a safe, permanent home.
 While others may come and go, CASA advocates provide that one constant that children need in order to thrive.

 - Visit the child regularly, at least once per month, and advocate for the child throughout the juvenile court process